The Year Before Last | Author unknown |

 A Little More About Anger... | Marie Levine, TCF, Manhattan NY |

-And Then There Was Hope | Annette Mennen Baldwin, TCF, Katy, TX In Memory of my son, Todd Mennen |
+And Then There was Hope | Annette Mennen Baldwin, TCF, Katy, TX In Memory of my son, Todd Mennen |

 Holiday Hope | Cathy L. Seehuetter, TCF, St. Paul, MN